eric1234/iconpark/README.md

 ### Theming

-One of the big reasons for using iconpark is the customization allowed with iconpark.
+One of the big reasons for using IconPark is the customization allowed with IconPark.
 On their website you can customize the:

 * **theme** - outline (default), filled, two-tone, multi-color
 * **colors**